otsmr/webrocket-client/README.md

-# webrocket-client
+# WebRocket-Client

-The client implementation for the WebRocket 🚀 server in Rust for wasm.
+The client implementation for the [WebRocket 🚀 server](https://github.com/otsmr/webrocket) in Rust for wasm.